Cyberspace Administration of China: Structure

-The Cyberspace Administration of China and the Office of the Central Cyberspace Affairs Commission of the CCP, its executive arm, are one institution with two names.
+The Cyberspace Administration of China and the Office of the Central Cyberspace Affairs Commission of the CCP, its executive arm, are "one institution with two names."
 The CAC is involved in the formulation and implementation of policy on a variety of issues related to the internet in China.
 It is under direct jurisdiction of the Central Cyberspace Affairs Commission, a party institution subordinate to the CCP Central Committee.
+The CAC itself is listed as an institution directly under the CCP Central Committee.
 The Director of both the state and party institutions is Zhuang Rongwen, who serves concurrently as a Deputy Head of the CCP's Central Committee Publicity Department.
+The CAC has close ties with the CCP Publicity Department; all CAC directors have been deputy heads of the Publicity Department.

 As of 2015, the CAC includes the following departments: an Internet Security Emergency Command Center, an Agency Service Center, and an China Internet Illegal Information Reporting Center.
 The China Cyberspace Research Institute sits under the CAC.
 Unlike most other Chinese administrative agencies, the CAC does not regularly publish information about its organizational structure, structure, budget, duties as well as its personnel arrangements, except for brief biographies of its director and deputy directors.
 Many of the CAC's regulatory functions are delegated to the China Electronic Technology Standardization Institute.
 The institute tests cybersecurity compliance and data protection.

 The CAC has authority over the China Internet Investment Fund, which has golden share ownership stakes in technology firms such as ByteDance, Weibo Corporation, SenseTime, and Kuaishou.
 The CAC additionally organizes the World Internet Conference.